markhour/markhour/README.md

 <h1 align="center">Hello 👋, I'm Hussain</h1>

 - ⚡ Fun fact: **I also enjoy constructing intricate Lego sets 🧱 and playing video games 🎮.**
+## 💻 What I'm Working On:

+- **Users App (Java + Spring Boot)**: Building a program that implements a CRUD (Create, Read, Update, Delete) API over the web.
+Users have a name and an email address, stored in a map where the email is the key.
+The API exposes CRUD operations to manage user information over the web.
+- **Off-Grid Communication Project**: Developing secure, off-grid communication channels 🛰️ using Meshtastic software.

 <p align="left">